home-assistant/home-assistant.io/source/_docs/z-wave/services.markdown

 footer: true
 ---

-The `zwave` component exposes multiple services to help maintain the network.
+The `zwave` integration exposes multiple services to help maintain the network.
 All of these are available through the Z-Wave control panel.

 | Service                | Description                                                                                                                                  |
 | ---------------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |